Thryft/.github/README.md

-# Price predictor
+# README template

-One Paragraph of project description goes here
+One Paragraph of project description goes here.

+Example: This is a template for all READMEs in Thryft.
+It is not meant to replace in-depth documentation.
+Rather, it serves to give the user a  quick 1 page overview about the entire repo.
+Of particular importance is the Routes section.
+As the endpoints will likely be used extensively, it is imperative to document the behaviour of the endpoints as accurately as possible.

 ## Getting Started